 Did You Know Dumbo Originally Took Flight in Syracuse

-Did you know Dumbo took flight in central New York?
-The story, made famous by Disney 78 years ago, was written by Helen Aberson who was born in Syracuse in 1907.
+Did you know Dumbo took flight in Central New York?
+The story, made famous by Disney more than 80 years ago, was written by Helen Aberson who was born in Syracuse in 1907.

 Aberson sold her story of the flying elephant to Disney Productions in 1939 and even went to Hollywood to consult on the film that was released in 1941, according to the Smithsonian.

-Tim Burton recreates the classic Disney tale that stars Michael Keaton, Danny DeVito, Eva Green, and Colin Farrell.
+Tim Burton recreated the classic Disney tale four years ago that starred Michael Keaton, Danny DeVito, Eva Green, and Colin Farrell.